fralau/mkdocs-macros-plugin/webdoc/docs/index.md

-**Mkdocs-Macros** is a plugin/mini-framework that makes it easy for contributors of an [MkDocs](https://www.mkdocs.org/) website to produce richer and more beautiful pages.
+**Mkdocs-Macros** is a plugin/mini-framework that makes it easy for contributors of an [MkDocs](https://www.mkdocs.org/) website to produce richer and more beautiful Markdown pages (with the `.md` extension).
 It can do two things:

 1. Transforming the markdown pages into [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) templates